Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Using little more than trigonometry and our orbit, we can calculate the distance to nearby stars.
-At one end of our orbit, we record the position of the stars and then at the opposite end of our orbit we once again look at the same region.
+At one end of our orbit, we record the position of the stars.
+At the opposite end of our orbit, we once again look at the same region.
 If we see any stars that have seemingly shifted, we know they are close by and that our movement gave away their close nature.
 Then, we use a triangle where the altitude is the distance to the star and the base is double our orbital radius.
 By measuring that angle from the base to the star at both points, we have the angle to measure.
 And from there, using trig, we have our distance.
 The only downside is that we can only use it for close objects, for they can have the angle measured accurately.
 After a certain distance, however, the angle becomes too uncertain to give a reliable measurement.

 That became less of a problem when Hubble was brought into the picture.
 Using its high-precision technology, Adam Riess (from the Space Telescope Science Institute) along with Stefano Casertano (from the same institute) perfected a way to get parallax measurements as small as five-billionths of a degree.
 Instead of imaging a star over many exposures, they "streaked" a star by having Hubble's image detector trail the star.
 Small differences in the streaks can be caused by parallax motion and thus give scientists better data, and when the team compared the different 6-month snapshots, errors were eliminated and intel was gathered.
 When combining this with information from Cepheids (see below), scientists can better refine established cosmic distances (STSci).